DOCUMENTARY PROJECT:

 SARAH ANN MASSE

-Sarah Ann Masse is an L.A.-based actress, writer, singer, producer, filmmaker, and comedian who was among the first to speak out about the Weinstein abuse.
+Sarah Ann Masse is a queer L.A.-based actress, writer, singer, producer, filmmaker, and comedian who was among the first to speak out about the Weinstein abuse.
 Facing retaliation in her career for speaking out about the abuse and simply not getting a job, she founded Hire Survivors Hollywood – an initiative dedicated to ending retaliation against survivors of sexual violence in the entertainment industry.
 She plays Emily Steel in Maria Schrader’s She Said, one of the New York Times investigative journalists who was instrumental in driving the #MeToo movement with her investigative reports.
 Her initiative has gained more and more attention, and she now coorperates with Women In Film (WIF), a global organization dedicated to promoting gender parity in the film and entertainment industry.
 It supports women‘s achievements in filmmaking and advocates for equal opportunities. .

 DR. JANE GAINES